xiranwang7/My-Website/index.md

 Hi, there!  my name is Xiran.
 Welcome to my website.

 I graduated from M.S. in Statsitics program at [University of South Carolina](https://sc.edu/) in May, 2020.
-And gained my B.S. in Statistics from the same schooL in May, 2018.
+And I gained my B.S. in Statistics from the same schooL in May, 2018.
 Yasss, **GAMECOCKS** fowever!!

 I am enthusiastic about analyzing data and telling story behind numbers.